Transposition Approach to Optimal Control of McKean-Vlasov SPDEs: Introduction

-The generalization to infinite dimensions faces two major obstacles.
-First, as already observed in the literature on optimal control of stochastic partial differential equations (SPDEs); see, e.g., \cite{Chen2023, Wessels2025, Fabbri2017, Fuhrman2013, Lu2014, Lu2021, Stannat2021, Stannat2024}, the second-order adjoint state appearing in Pontryagin-type maximum principles is a backward stochastic evolution equation (BSEE) taking values in the space $\mathcal L(H)$ of bounded linear operators on $H$.
-Unfortunately, there is no existing theory for BSEEs on $\mathcal L(H)$, since in particular, no general stochastic integration theory applies.
-In the existing literature two approaches exist to overcome this obstacle: the first approach uses the theory of (relaxed) transposition solutions introduced in \cite{Lu2014, Lu2015, Lu2021}.
-A second approach, that has been introduced in \cite{Stannat2021} identifies assumptions on the coefficients of the optimal control problem that allows an approximation of the second order adjoint state in terms of BSEEs taking values on the space $\mathcal{L}_2 (H)$ of Hilbert-Schmidt operators on $H$, which is again a separable real Hilbert space.
-In the present paper we will follow the first approach and apply the concept of relaxed transposition solutions to the solution of the second order adjoint state.
+Second, as already observed in the literature on optimal control of stochastic partial differential equations (SPDEs); see, e.g., \cite{Chen2023, Wessels2025, Fabbri2017, Fuhrman2013, Lu2014, Lu2021, Stannat2021, Stannat2024}, the second-order adjoint state appearing in Pontryagin-type maximum principles is a BSEE taking values in the space $\mathcal L(H)$ of bounded linear operators on $H$.
+This issue has been addressed in several recent works, see \cite{Lu2014, Lu2015, Lu2021} and \cite{Stannat2021}.

+To treat the first- and second-order adjoint equations, we adopt the transposition approach introduced in \cite{Lu2021}.
+In the McKean–Vlasov SPDE setting, the first-order adjoint equation takes the form of a McKean–Vlasov BSEE, whose well-posedness is established in Section 4.
+The second-order adjoint equation, by contrast, remains a standard operator-valued BSEE.
+Its well-posedness has already been proved in \cite{Lu2021}.
+Nevertheless, due to the technical complexity and relatively recent development of this concept, we include its definition in our paper for completeness and ease of reference.

-The second major obstacle to overcome is the definition of the Lions derivatives of the coefficients $a$, $b$, $f$ and $h$ of the state equation and the cost functional needed in the formulation of Pontryagin's maximum principle.
-To this end we will use the recent progress in \cite{Stannat2025}, i.e., the Lions derivative in infinite dimension.
+The third major obstacle to overcome is the definition of the Lions derivatives of the coefficients $a$, $b$, $f$ and $h$ of the state equation and the cost functional needed in the formulation of Pontryagin's maximum principle.
+To this end we will use the recent progress in \cite{Stannat2025} on the Lions derivative for mappings taking values in infinite dimensional state spaces.

 As it is necessary in the stochastic case to consider a second order Taylor expansion of the cost functional, due to the unbounded variation of the driving Wiener process, this also involves second order derivatives of the coefficients involving $L$-derivatives up to second order.
 It was a crucial observation in \cite{Buckdahn2016} that in the formulation of Pontraygin's maximum principle for optimal controls of McKean-Vlasov stochastic differential equations, only second order derivatives of the coefficients of the type $\partial_{xx}\phi$ and $\partial_{y\mu} \phi$ appear.
 Derivatives of the type $\partial_{x\mu}\phi$ and $\partial_{\mu\mu}\phi$ can be neglected since they involve certain (conditional) expectations smoothing the unbounded variation in the underlying controlled stochastic evolution process.
 This observation can be also verified in the present infinite dimensional setting.
 The corresponding statement is formulated in Proposition \ref{prop4.5-1} and Corollary \ref{cor3.1} below.